Friending Too Soon

-They may be public, but going through them and then liking a hot picture constitutes the first order of creepiness.
+They may be public, but going through them and then liking a hot picture from 2007 constitutes the first order of creepiness.

-Generally, as a rule, don't "Like" attractive pictures of people you find attractive and eventually want to be with either romantically or sexually.
-That's what all the Creepy Instalikers are for.
+Generally, as a rule, don't "Like" attractive pictures of people that you find attractive and eventually want to end up in some sort of relationship with.
+That's what all the creepy "Instalikers" are for.
 Your relationship with that person goes deeper, or at least it (hopefully) will.
 Leave compliments for when they dress nice for you in real life.